Constrained-least-squares FIR multiband filter design

 Lower bounds for the frequency response in each band, specified as a real-valued

 Normally, the lower value in the stopband is specified as negative.
 By setting

 lo equal to

-the stopbands, a nonnegative frequency response amplitude can be obtained.
+nonnegative frequency response amplitude is obtained.
+Such filters are spectrally

 Selesnick, I. W., M. Lang, and C. S. Burrus.
 “Constrained Least Square Design of FIR Filters without Specified Transition Bands.”
 Proceedings of the 1995 International Conference on Acoustics, Speech, and Signal Processing.
 Vol. 2, 1995, pp. 1260–1263.